-After all, cancer is one of the most frightening diseases ever.
-Most of the people who have the disease and those who love them are searching for a practical means to cure it.
-Some people who wish to achieve this goal also seek Ayurveda and other ancient medicines.
-Ancient Indian medicine fosters an even more holistic perception of health and recovery.
-But do Ayurvedic cancer medicines really substitute modern medicine?
+Metaphorically cancer is omnipresent and is the most frightening disease ever.
+Most of the people who have the disease and their caregivers are searching for a better way to deal.
+These days some people want to try ayurveda for the sake of overall health.
+Ayurveda being an ancient Indian medicine fosters holistic perception of health and recovery.
+However, the status of Ayurveda cancer treatment has to be well introspective.
 Let’s look at what Ayurveda says about cancer and see how it is different from modern ways.

 What is Ayurvedic medicine?